hashicorp/consul/website/source/docs/agent/http/catalog.html.markdown

 in a given DC.
 By default, the datacenter of the agent is queried;
 however, the dc can be provided using the "?dc=" query parameter.

+Adding the optional "?near=" parameter with a node name will sort the node list in ascending order based on the estimated round trip time from that node.

 It returns a JSON body like this:

 ```javascript